navikt/kafka-sandbox/README.md

   practice, and how error conditions affect the clients and the communication.
 - Experiment with the settings to learn and understand behaviour.
 - Easily modify and re-run code in the experimentation process.
+- Learn and experiment with setup of multiple Kafka consumers in a Spring Boot application.
 - Contains code and examples of tests that use a local temporary Kafka environment to execute.
+- Even though not the primary purpose of this project: Learn about Java module system and modular Maven builds.

 ## Requirements